davygoat/simh-os32/README.txt

       id32 os32.ini

       Unfortunately you cannot use OS32-FTPd  under Windows, as there is no longer a version of expect that runs natively.
-You may, Windows 10  users may  be able  to run  it in  the "Windows  Subsystem for Linux".
+Windows 10 users might be able  to  run it  in the  "Windows  Subsystem for  Linux".
       Another option is to use Cygwin or MobaXterm.
 Anyway, YMMV.

 Remote logins (aka.
 MTM) :-